atorshizi/Personal_Projects/index.md

   <img src="Screenshots/Screenshot_20220908-104536_TicTacToe.png" alt="screenshot of a finished game" style="width:150px;">
   <img src="Screenshots/Screenshot_20220908-104611_TicTacToe.png" alt="screenshot of a finished game" style="width:150px;">
  </p>

+The images above show a demonstration of the game when it is first started as well as different scenarios in which either player X or player O win the game or if the game ends in a tie.

 The main code and apk can be found at the below links.